Violet Friend: Tracking

 The FPS-16 was designed to provide highly accurate tracks for missile test ranges, making it perfectly suited to quickly generating tracking information to feedback to the Violet Friend control centres.

 As the interceptor missile had to be launched shortly after detection and had to place itself relatively close to the ultimate intercept location, detailed tracking information was required as early as possible.
 To arrange this, radars would be forward deployed in the Netherlands at two sites, one in the south near Terneuzen and the second in the north on the island of Terschelling.
 These would be able to look sideways at the missiles as they passed, giving them an excellent image of the warheads and boosters.
 It was assumed the booster would be the primary signal and that the warhead would be within a mile of it.

 To achieve the accuracy needed, the system would use the FPS-16 radar.
 This was originally designed as an instrumentation radar used at missile testing sites to provide highly accurate information for performance measurements.
 It was an early monopulse radar design, using this technique to achieve higher accuracy than earlier conical scanning systems.
 The use as an active missile tracking system in Violet Friend was somewhat novel.

 When the early tracking information was achieved, the interceptor missile was launched as soon as could be, on a course that would take it as close to the estimated location of the warhead as possible.
 As the warhead continued its approach to the UK, it would become more easily visible as it descended.
 In some versions of the system, a second set of FPS-16's in the UK would then attempt to lock onto the warhead during this phase.
-In either event, the Type 86 guidance radars would be used to pick up the warhead and the missile would see this signal as soon as it locked on.
+In either event, Type 86 missile guidance radars would be used to pick up the warhead and the missile would see this signal as soon as it locked on.